Welcome sign

 What is myWAY Employability?

 We call our users career explorers, because we recognise that finding a career path is a journey.
-Using myWAY, career explorers will be guided through a series of questions to help them identify their strengths, interests, learning and sensory preferences.
+Using myWAY, career explorers are guided through a series of questions to help them identify their strengths, interests, learning and sensory preferences.
 This information is then matched to potentially relevant careers and employment pathways.

 We also provide scaffolded goal setting to support active progress towards a successful career.